schart/meme-game/readme.md

             ownerId -> Who is owner the  room? count_user -> How much  players are in the room?

 <br>
     Round Cache:

 ![Alt text](diagrams/Cache/roundcache.png)
-        The round cache can be accessed with the round:<id> key in redis cli.
+        The round cache can be accessed with the round:<room id> key in redis cli.

         And we can checker like:
             round -> How many rounds are we in?